Blog

 Several years ago, I authored two articles titled ‘Crimes against Trees.’
 Safety around large trees is important.
 Cutting all heavy branches back to a stub may seem to make sense.
 But overall, the t...

-Tree Biomechanics Research Week 2022 shirt with logo
+Tree Biomechanics Week 2022

 If you’ve never heard of Tree Biomechanics Week, it’s time you did.